anurag3301/anurag3301.dev/blog/content/yocto_arch_2.md

     -device vhost-user-fs-pci,chardev=char0,tag=myfs
 ```

 And thats about it.
-Now you can ssh into the VM and mount the directory as you did in previously.
+Now you can ssh into the VM and mount the directory as you did previously.
 ```sh
 # SSH from host
 ssh vmUsername@localhost -p 2222